-The image in my memory is of Bhanté praying and gently massaging Judy's neck and jaw.
+The image in my memory is of Bhanté praying and gently massaging Judy's next and jaw.
 The event lasted about 10 minutes.
-Judy's demeanor and appearance changed; her renewed vitality was evidence that Bhanté had helped evoke her healing responses.
+Judy's demeanor and appearance; her renewed vitality were evidence that Bhanté had helped evoke her healing responses.

 Judy confided to me later that day that this was the first personal experience of a healing that she had experienced.
-She had been a witness to many remarkable events that occurred to Bob Skutch, Jerry Jampolsky, Bill Thetford, Brendan O'Regan, and Edgar Mitchell; this was the first time she experienced directly a healer's presence and effects.
+She had been witness to many remarkable events that occurred to Bob Skutch, Jerry Jampolsky, Bill Thetford, Brendan O'Regan, and Edgar Mitchell; this was the first time she experienced directly a healers presence and effects.

 The Foundation for Inner Peace that Judy helped found publishes The Course in Miracles.
-Her friends Jerry Jampolsky and Diane Cincerone have the Center for Attitudinal Healing in Sausalito, California.

-She and her community were involved with the formation of the Institute for Noetic Sciences in collaboration with Willis Harmon and others at Stanford Research Institute and Bill Tiller at Stanford.
+Jerry Jampolsky and Diane Cincerone have the Center for Attitudinal Healing in Sausalito, California.
+All were involved with the formation of the Institute for Noetic Sciences, collaborations with Willis Harmon and others at Stanford Research Institute and Bill Tiller at Stanford.

-We left Judy and Bill Whitson and returned to the Mill Valley house at 11 Marian Ave that Richard Snyder made available to me on occasion from the mid-1970s onward.
+We left Judy and Bill Whitson and returned to the Mill Valley house at 11 Marian Ave, Mill Valley, that Richard Snyder made available to me on occasion from the mid-1970s onward.

 Bill Whitson had a career at the United States Armed Forces Academy in the greater Washington DC area until he became actively involved with The Course in Miracles.
-Later, he moved West with the group in Tiburon including Judy and Bob Skutch's daughter Tammy.
+At that point, he moved West with the group in Tiburon including Judy and Bob Skutch's daughter Tammy.
+"The Institute of Noetic Sciences (IONS) is an American non-profit parapsychological^[1] research institute.
+It was co-founded in 1973 by former astronaut Edgar Mitchell,^{[2][3][4]} along with investor Paul N. Temple,^[5] and others interested in purported paranormal phenomena,^[1] in order to encourage and conduct research on noetic theory and human potentials.^{[6][7]}

-"The Institute of Noetic Sciences (IONS) is an American non-profit parapsychological[1] research institute.
-It was co-founded in 1973 by former astronaut Edgar Mitchell, [2][3][4] along with investor Paul N. Temple, [5] and others interested in purported paranormal phenomena,[1] in order to encourage and conduct research on noetic theory and human potentials.[6][7]
-The Institute conducts research on topics such as spontaneous remission, [8][9] meditation, [8] consciousness, alternative healing practices, consciousness-based healthcare, spirituality, human potential, psychic abilities, psychokinesis[9] and survival of consciousness after bodily death.
-[10][11] The Institute maintains a free database, available on the Internet,[2] with citations to more than 6,500 articles about whether physical and mental health benefits might be connected to meditation and yoga.[8]
-Headquartered outside Petaluma, California, the IONS is situated on a 200-acre (81 ha) campus that includes offices, a research laboratory and a retreat center (originally the campus of World College West).[12]
-Its current director is Cassandra Vieten.
+The Institute conducts research on topics such as spontaneous remission,^{[8][9]} meditation,^[8] consciousness, alternative healing practices, consciousness-based healthcare, spirituality, human potential, psychic abilities, psychokinesis^[9] and survival of consciousness after bodily death.^{[10][11]} The Institute maintains a free database, available on the Internet,^[2] with citations to more than 6,500 articles about whether physical and mental health benefits might be connected to meditation and yoga.^[8]

+Headquartered outside Petaluma, California, the IONS is situated on a 200-acre (81 ha) campus that includes offices, a research laboratory and a retreat center (originally the campus of World College West).^[12] Its current director is Cassandra Vieten.
+Other researchers associated with it include Dean Radin and Rupert Sheldrake.